A battle to behold as Midlands Movies visits upcoming historical epic

 This intriguing new angle will be made by the Derbyshire director of the film Oliver Griffiths.
 Griffiths has already cut his cloth with a number of successful shorts including Smile Smile Smile and the Midlands Movies Awards-nominated A Personal Errand.
 The latter of the two being set in the American West (but shot locally) and shows the filmmaker’s experience in taking viewers back to the past and demonstrates his already successful handling of creating historical stories in the Midlands.

-But despite the accolades this film is his and the team’s biggest project to date with over 2 years’ worth of preparation.
+But despite the accolades already, this film is his and the team’s biggest project to date with over 2 years’ worth of preparation.
 And boy, could you see it on the day.
-A huge team of battle reenactors, with era accurate armour and weapons, were prepped to recreate this alternate chronicle set within the War of the Roses.
+A huge team comprising of over 150 members of the War of the Roses Federation battle reenactment group - with era accurate armour and weapons - were all prepped to recreate this alternate chronicle set within a turbulent period of history.

 There was also a large, tented encampment and men, women and children of all ages in costume to provide further authenticity to this period reproduction.